makersacademy/takeaway-challenge/README-steps.md

 I would like to check that the total I have been given matches the sum of the various dishes in my order
 ```

-> takeaway will create the customers order after order placed
+> The takeaway will create a new customers order after being placed

  - Feature test: customer order is created after order is placed. *test passed*
  - Write test: place_order will return new order. *test failed*